 Like anything, mistakes happen.
 But when you discover an error, you need to know how to correct an I-9 form and act quickly.
 Employers may be penalized for incomplete or inaccurate information.

 Here are just a few common errors on Form I-9:

-- Information listed in the wrong box
+- You or the employee listed information in the wrong box

-- Employee doesn’t fill out Section 1
+- The employee didn’t fill out Section 1

-Correcting Form I-9 errors
+Form I-9 recordkeeping

-When you hire a new employee, don’t forget to add them to payroll!
-Patriot’s payroll software makes adding new employees a breeze.
+When you hire a new employee, don’t forget to add them to your payroll!
+Patriot’s payroll makes adding new employees a breeze.
 And, our HR software add-on is perfect for tracking employees’ employment history and storing new hire documents.
 Try both for free today!

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of July 30, 2010.This is not intended as legal advice; for more information, please click here.